Ger-onimo/java_poly_comp_homework/polymorphism_composition_quiz.md

 # Composition

 6. What do we mean by 'composition' in reference to object-oriented programming?
+ANS - There is a "has a" relationship between the classes.

 7. When would you use composition?
 Provide a simple example in Java.
+ANS -

 8. What is/are the advantage(s) of using composition?
+ANS - can use behaviours from other classes

 9. What happens to the behaviours when the object composed of them is destroyed?